ASF

 Resist reading "reversible" here in the everyday pharmacological sense of a route that runs both ways.
 A compartmental system whose micro-rate-constants happen to be symmetric, for every pair , has already symmetric, so identically and the entire flow is classified as irreversible in the GENERIC sense, even though every route in it runs both ways.
 This is the correct classification: symmetric exchange is the linear analogue of diffusion, the paradigm case of a process that produces entropy rather than conserving it. instead isolates a net circulation, a persistent asymmetry between the forward and backward rate around some cycle of compartments, and it is the only part of a linear compartmental system with any prospect of not dissipating.

-10. BIBO stability as a corollary
+II.3.
+BIBO stability as a corollary

 Proposition (BIBO stability from the GENERIC split).